LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 * Storage - export of data in various open formats - see chapter \ref{storage-and-datamanagement}
 * Analysis - algorithms to analyse different data sets - see chapter \ref{analysis}

-All these steps are divided into different blocks with an editional functionality for users to add own modules.
+All these steps are divided into different blocks with an additional functionality for users to add own modules.
 This concept is explained in the following chapter.

 ## User Interaction Points

 User interaction points represent one core concept of the developed library and are intended to provide user-friendliness on the one hand and the rapid development of own analysis and optimisation algorithms on the other.
-For this thesis it also eases the option to change sensors for measurments.
+For this thesis it also eases the option to change sensors for measurements.

 For this purpose, the library is divided into individual modules, which are shown in the figure \ref{MRP_library_module_high_level_overview.png}.
 In combination, these represent a typical measurement-analysis-evaluation workflow of data.